a_sync.a_sync.modifiers package

 semaphore: Semaphore | int | None

-property use_cache: bool
+property use_cache: bint

 Determines if caching should be used.